 Visit the Chihuly Garden & Glass

 Located next to the Space Needle, the Chihuly Garden & Glass is a magical place.
 The glass wonderland is breathtaking and bursting with colors.
 The venue combines glass with the natural beauty of the gardens.
 The glasshouse occasionally closes for private events, but the rest of the exhibition and the garden remain open, so check the calendar before you’re heading over.
 If you plan on visiting the Space Needle- save some cash, and buy a combo pass for the Glass Garden + Space Needle.

-Treat Yourself With the Best Dessert in Seattle
+Treat Yourself To The Best Dessert in Seattle

 The food scene in Seattle is starting to gain some movement.
 When you’re there, forget about chain restaurants, and go where the locals go.

 Uneeda Burger: Do you need a burger though?
 Located just .04 miles away from Seattle’s Fremon troll, Uneeda Burger is a casual, roadside-style burger shack with seriously delicious burgers, sandwiches, sides, and shakes.
 (Fremont)

 The Pink Door: Equal parts Italian-American dining, with eclectic entertainment such as trapeze, cabaret, music, and tarot.
 If it’s a nice day when you visit, opt for outside on the view deck overlooking Elliot Bay.
 Located at 1919 Post Alley the restaurant has no sign, but look for the pink door on the waterside of the Post Alley promenade.
 (Pike Place Market)

 Lola: With the cooking styles of Greece; the menu offers modern Mediterranean and North African riffs on local ingredients such as Anderson Valley lamb, Penn Cove shellfish, and wild King salmon.
 (Belltown)

 Northlake Tavern – If you crave pizza always like me- then you know where to go.
 The pizza is an old local favorite, having been around since 1954!
 The pizza is served with an “old Italian recipe.”
 Not only is the pizza incredible, but it’s also a local dive bar with cheap pitchers and a laid-back Seattle attitude.
 (North Lake)